PushpitKumar/Rainfall-Prediction/README.md

 * Complete removal of outliers has resulted in best model performance and same can be implemented in this problem.

 ### 9. Credits
-I would like to thank [Krish Naik](https://github.com/krishnaik06) for hosting this problem statement on his youtube channel whose for the successful completion of this project.
+I would like to thank [Krish Naik](https://github.com/krishnaik06) for hosting this problem statement on his youtube channel for the successful completion of this project.